CyntexMore/rDeadfish/README.md

 # rDeadfish

-__rDeadfish__ is a Deadfish interpreter written in Rust.
+__rDeadfish__ is a free and open-source Deadfish interpreter written in Rust.
 It's very minimalistic and only consists of thirty something lines of code.

 "Error handling is bloat." - SaynedBread

+## Requirements

+- Rust
+- A clone of this repo

 ## Building